sunfanyi/Interactive-Ackermann-steering-model-car-game/README.md

 ### 3.1 Color Extraction

-The information to be extracted from the map includes the start and end positions (blue), the manipulator target positions (green) and the car path (red), as shown below:
+The information to be extracted from the map includes the start and end positions (blue), the manipulator target position (green) and the car path (red), as shown below:

 ![](assets/logs/CWMap.jpg)